DGAP-Public Voting Rights: TUI AG (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting % of voting rights Total of both rights (if at through instruments (if (if at least least held 3% or at least held 5% or held 5% or more) more) more) Arrow Bidco % % % Limited Artemis Asset % % % Management Artemis % % % Strategic Asset Management Limited
+Name % of voting % of voting rights Total of both rights (if at through instruments (if (if at least least held 3% or at least held 5% or held 5% or more) more) more) Artemis 4.47 % % % Investment Management LLP Artemis 3.36 % % % Fund Managers Limited

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG